-The Nvidia RTX 2060 is here and represents the best-value Turing GPU available right now, at least until the new GTX 1660 Ti appears with its stripped-back silicon.
-Despite the team GeForce throwing analysts and journos off the scent with its “too much mainstream inventory” schtick a few months back, this is about as mainstream as the 20-series goes.
-Well, kinda mainstream.
+The Nvidia RTX 2060 is here, represents the best-value RTX GPU available right now, though the new GTX 1660 Ti has now appeared with its stripped-back Turing silicon giving mainstream gamers an alternative.
+Despite the team GeForce throwing analysts and journos off the scent with its “too much mainstream inventory” schtick a few months back, this is about as mainstream as the 20-series goes, leaving the bizarrely named 16-series chips to cater to the real volume market.

 While lacking the GTX 1060’s more budget-conscious price tag, this card joins the RTX 20-series pack as the most budget-friendly SKU going.
-And retains enough specialised silicon to grant users entry into ray-traced heaven.
+And retains enough specialised silicon to grant users entry into this fresh, ray-traced future.
+And that’s ostensibly what separates it from the GTX 1660 Ti.

-Or thereabouts.
-With about five Giga Rays per second of RT Core performance residing in the Turing GPU at its core, the RTX 2060 scrapes the absolute minimum rated spec for real-time ray tracing.
-But with just one game in the DXR arsenal, Nvidia can’t rest on newfangled features alone to sell its latest card.
+Just about.
+With only five Giga Rays per second of RT Core performance residing in the Turing GPU at its core, the RTX 2060 scrapes the absolute minimum rated spec for real-time ray tracing.
+But with just two games in the DXR arsenal, Nvidia can’t rest on newfangled features alone to sell its latest card.
 No, if it’s to sway swathes of gamers like its Pascal predecessor, it still needs to have the rasterized gaming chops to appeal to the masses.

 But that shouldn’t be too much of an issue thanks to the cut-down TU106 GPU torn right out from a poor, unsuspecting RTX 2070.
 With 50% more CUDA Cores than the GTX 1060, this fifth-tier card (including the Titan RTX) has more than enough firepower to make a name for itself, ostensibly taking the reins from the GTX 1070 in its price/performance bracket.